MARTIMM/gnome-gtk3/docs/content-docs/design/check-list.md

 Legend for head of table

 * **T**: type column with following values
-  * p: package name
-  * t: is top level of classes,
+  * t: is top level of classes, well, TopLevelClassSupport really is but here it is in the Gnome sense of things
   * b: boxed type
   * i: interface type
   * s: standalone module or type